seblucas/www-blog/content/en/oss/calibre-opds-php-server.md

 *	Epub metadata update like Calibre Content Server (enable it with $config['cops_update_epub-metadata']) : If you fixed the author name / a tag / the serie name of a book in Calibre, then the epub you'll download with COPS will contain the fix.
 *	Calibre custom columns.
 *	[Facets](http://opds-spec.org/2011/06/14/faceted-search-browsing/) in the OPDS feed to filter book list (the only OPDS clients supporting it are Mantano Reader and Bluefire for now).
-*	Multilanguage : Catalan, Czech, German, English, Spanish, French, Haitian (Creole), Italian, Norwegian Bokmål, Dutch, Polish, Portuguese, Russian, Swedish, Chinese.
+*	Multilanguage : Basque, Catalan, Czech, German, English, Spanish, French, Haitian (Creole), Italian, Norwegian Bokmål, Dutch, Polish, Portuguese, Russian, Swedish, Chinese.
 *	Certainly many other.

 ## Demo